 - Attending one of our Student Group meetings, such as Academic Congress or the Student Life Group

-- Voting in our elections (which usually take place around March)
+- Voting in our elections (usually around March)

 - Making use of our bar, cafe and shop